 If you had never considered visiting Mexico, chances are you didn’t even know it existed.
-Well, maybe I’m exaggerating a bit, especially nowadays that the whole world is connected through Internet.
-How to get to Mexico though?
+Well, maybe I’m exaggerating a bit, especially nowadays that the whole world is connected through the Internet.
+How to travel to Mexico, though?
 That’s a good question and we’ve got you covered.
 After all, this is one of the most important things you need to know before starting planning your next vacation in this Latin American country.
 So let’s start!

 If you’re coming from afar, this will most likely be your first option.
 Air travel is fast, safe and convenient for most.
 It used to be a privilege for the upper classes in the past, but this has changed in the last few years.
 There is more competition than ever before which increases the market offer and makes flights more affordable.
 Mexico is no exception.

 All of the above airlines have flights within Mexico and they also cover a lot of American destinations.
 Aeromexico is by far the largest of the four, offering flights to/from several countries in Central America, South America, Europe, and Asia.
 You can check the complete list here: https://flights.aeromexico.com/en-mx/ .